 BEWARE!
 The current grouping for the Evo's is between 19-20.
 And ALL reputable insurance companies will want a Cat 1 Alarm/Immoboliser fitted.
 Some insurance companies offer further reductions for a tracker.
-There was already a tracker fitted to my car, it cost me £480 for three years subscription.
-If the car didn't have a tracker fitted when I bought the car it would have cost me over £600 to get one fitted.

 If you are buying a car from a trader that has just imported the car there is a good chance that the car hasn't got any security what so ever.
 It is a known fact that car crime is not a problem in Japan and some SVA testers ask for the alarm to be removed.
 Unfortunately car crime is a problem in the UK, keep your new pride and joy away from prying eyes by garaging your car where possible.
 A decent CAT 1 alarm system is going to cost you at least £300.
 Another haggling point if the car you are viewing hasn't got a decent alarm.
-Here are the details of my insurance for a rough guide: